Advertisement

 Many roads in Spain are as random in their corner radii, and as grumbly in their surfaces, and as exaggerated in their cambers as British ones.
 That's perhaps why we like the way Cupra's Spanish engineers (oh by the way, the Terramar is built at Audi's plant in Gyor, Hungary) tune their suspensions.

-We tested the Terramar in its VZ trim, which is Cupra-speak for the sportiest version.
+We've only tested the Terramar in its sportier VZ trims with 15-stage adaptive dampers, both in Spain and the UK.
 Tall 'sports' crossovers often have an offensive ride with too much lateral rocking.
 But the Terramar uses its suspension and dampers better.

 Advertisement - Page continues below